eProsima/vulcanexus/docs/rst/tutorials/tools/prometheus/prometheus.rst

 Launch backend application
 --------------------------

-Once communication between the talker and listener has been established, we may now launch our application for gathering and exporting statistical data to *Prometheus*.
+Once communication between the talker and listener has been established, launch the application for gathering and exporting statistical data to *Prometheus*.

 .. code-block:: bash